Skip to content

 <mm-choice name="normal" style="padding: 30px;" />

 The module’s “spacing” definition completely replaces the global one for that module.
-Elements referencing mm-options="spacing" within that module will see “tight” and “normal” choices, not “compact” and “standard”.
+Elements referencing mm-presets="spacing" within that module will see “tight” and “normal” choices, not “compact” and “standard”.

-This override behavior is useful when a specific module needs different spacing options than the rest of the template, but in most cases you should use unique names to avoid confusion.
+This override behavior is useful when a specific module needs different spacing presets than the rest of the template, but in most cases you should use unique names to avoid confusion.

 Defines a set of style choices.